 This wonderful coastline was named after some legends about the huge rocks sprouting from the sea, (some of them even up to 70 meters high).

 In fact, there are different legends about these boulders all involving Cyclops Polyphemus, the giant son of Poseidon and one of the Cyclopes.
-According to a legend, Polyphemus threw these boulders in the sea to express his rage against Ulysses, whose story has been told by Homer's Odyssey.
+According to a legend, Polyphemus threw these boulders into the sea to express his rage against Ulysses, whose story has been told in Homer's Odyssey.

-Another legend tells that both a shepherd called Aci and Polyphemus were in love with Galatea, a nymph of the sea.
-Blinded by jealousy, Polyphemus killed Aci throwing a boulder on him.
-Galatea prayed the gods to give her beloved Aci back, so the Gods turned Aci into a river, which flows into the sea through the small beach where Aci and Galatea used to meet.
+Another legend tells that both a shepherd called Aci and Polyphemus was in love with Galatea, a nymph of the sea.
+Blinded by jealousy, Polyphemus killed Aci by throwing a boulder at him.
+Galatea prayed to the gods to give her beloved Aci back, so the Gods turned Aci into a river, which flows into the sea through the small beach where Aci and Galatea used to meet.
 Today, most of the towns that lie on this coast (Acireale, Aci Castello, Aci Trezza, and others) owe their names to Aci.